-- Ensure that the aim of Local Planning Scheme No. 15 "to protect and enhance the environmental values and natural resources of the City and to promote ecologically sustainable land use and development" is realised - Ensure the Environmental Planning and Public Open Space strategies underpinning the Local Planning Scheme are implemented through the preparation of any new planning frameworks and initiatives - Promote Green Building Standards to businesses - Refer relevant subdivision and development applications to the Environment Section for comment, and recommend appropriate conditions and footnotes to minimise and/or mitigate environmental impacts of subdivision and development - Ensure that dust management measures are implemented on large scale subdivision proposals where there is likely to be significant earthworks - Encourage redevelopment of neighbourhoods that encourage walking or cycling, through the Local Planning Scheme - Ensure all State Planning Policies relating to the environment and sustainability are applied in all planning proposals - Environment Section in consultation with Planning Services to review and provide comment on environmental impacts of Major Development Plans proposed for Perth Airport - Follow Department of Water and Environmental Regulation guidelines and update City records when notification is received of sites reported or classified under the Contaminated Sites Act 2003 (WA) - Incorporate water sensitive urban design principles and best practice management initiatives into developments - Conduct annual review of standard environmental planning conditions - Ensure the risk of exposure of actual or potential Acid Sulfate Soils is considered for all developments and apply conditions for further investigation and remediation if required - Provide copies of 'Grow Local Plants' and 'Maintaining and caring for your street verge' brochures to unit development applicants to encourage the establishment of local, native plants.
+- Ensure that the aim of Local Planning Scheme No. 15 "to protect and enhance the environmental values and natural resources of the City and to promote ecologically sustainable land use and development" is realised - Ensure the Environmental Planning and Public Open Space strategies underpinning the Local Planning Scheme are implemented through the preparation of any new planning frameworks and initiatives - Promote Green Building Standards to businesses - Refer relevant subdivision and development applications to the Environment Section for comment, and recommend appropriate conditions and footnotes to minimise and/or mitigate environmental impacts of subdivision and development - Ensure that dust management measures are implemented on large scale subdivision proposals where there is likely to be significant earthworks - Encourage redevelopment of neighbourhoods that encourage walking or cycling, through the Local Planning Scheme - Ensure all State Planning Policies relating to the environment and sustainability are applied in all planning proposals - Environment Section in consultation with Planning Services to review and provide comment on environmental impacts of Major Development Plans proposed for Perth Airport - Follow Department of Water and Environmental Regulation guidelines and update City records when notification is received of sites reported or classified under the Contaminated Sites Act 2003 (WA) - Incorporate water sensitive urban design principles and best practice management initiatives into developments - Conduct annual review of standard environmental planning conditions - Ensure the risk of exposure of actual or potential Acid Sulfate Soils is considered for all developments and apply conditions for further investigation and remediation if required - Assist and encourage applicants for developments to incorporate verge landscaping that supports environmental outcomes and other community benefits - Provide copies of 'Grow Local Plants' and 'Maintaining and caring for your street verge' brochures to unit development applicants to encourage the establishment of local, native plants.